luca-888/MILo/README.md

 - ⬛ Implement a simple training viewer using the <a href="https://github.com/graphdeco-inria/graphdecoviewer">GraphDeco viewer</a>.
 - ⬛ Add the mesh-based rendering evaluation scripts in `./milo/eval/mesh_nvs`.
+- ✅ Add low-res and very-low-res training for light output meshes (under 50MB and under 20MB).
 - ✅ Add T&T evaluation scripts in `./milo/eval/tnt/`.
 - ✅ Add Blender add-on (for mesh-based editing and animation) to the repo.
 - ✅ Clean code.